Manitoba to give update on COVID-19 vaccine campaign

 Share:

-WINNIPEG -- The Manitoba government is set to provide an update on Wednesday regarding the province’s COVID-19 vaccine campaign.
+WINNIPEG -- Manitoba is scheduled to give an update on Friday afternoon regarding its COVID-19 vaccine campaign.

-Johanu Botha, co-lead of Manitoba’s Vaccine Implementation Task Force, and Dr. Marcia Anderson, public health lead for the First Nations Pandemic Response Coordination Team, will be speaking to the media at a technical briefing at 10 a.m.
-CTV News Winnipeg will provide updates from this event.
+Johanu Botha, operations, planning and logistics lead for Manitoba’s Vaccine Implementation Task Force, will be speaking at a teleconference at 10 a.m.

-Botha and Dr. Joss Reimer, medical lead of the task force, will then be speaking at a news conference at 12:30 p.m.
 CTV News Winnipeg will live-stream the event.

-These news conferences come as the province has begun to open up booking for second-dose appointments to some residents.
-Currently, second-dose eligibility is open to those with certain priority health conditions and Indigenous Manitobans 12 years of age and older.
+This news conference comes as the province has continued to expand eligibility for second-dose appointments for the COVID-19 vaccine.

+To date, the Manitoba government has made the following groups eligible to book their second-dose appointments:

+People with certain priority health conditions.
+A full list of these conditions can be found online.

+Manitobans are required to get the same type of vaccine for their second dose as they did for their first.

-In order to book a second-dose appointment, people must have received the Pfizer vaccine 21 days before their second-dose appointment date or the Moderna vaccine 28 days before their second-dose appointment date.
+In order to book their second-dose appointment, Manitobans must have received the Pfizer vaccine 21 days before their second-dose appointment date or the Moderna vaccine 28 days before their second-dose appointment.

 This is a developing story.
 More details to come.